Table of Contents

 Dealing with Unexpected Expenses

-Unexpected expenses can derail your financial plans.
+Unexpected expenses can derail your financial strategy.
 This is why having an emergency fund with access to cash is important.
 Aim to save three to six months’ expenses in a readily accessible account to handle unforeseen costs.

 Adjusting to Life Changes